 Why we need this scheme

 The M5 is one of the busiest routes in the country, carrying a mix of traffic through the Midlands and onwards to routes in the north and south.
-This section of the M5 motorway is particularly busy, and is a commuter hub with traffic joining with the M6 and then other roads into and out of the Birmingham hub, and other cities in the region.
+This section of the M5 is particularly busy, with traffic joining with the M6 and other roads into and out of the Birmingham hub.

 The scheme in detail